Apply Online for the 2014 High Use Season Multi-Day River Permit Lottery

 Dinosaurs once roamed here.
 Their fantastic remains are still visible embedded in the rocks.
 Today, the mountains, desert and untamed rivers flowing in deep canyons, support an array of life.
 Petroglyphs hint at earlier cultures.
 Later, homesteaders and outlaws found refuge here.
 Whether your passion is science, adventure, history or scenery, Dinosaur offers much to explore.

-Visitors can once again marvel at the nearly 1,500 dinosaur fossils visible in the cliff face at the world-famous Carnegie Quarry.Read More
+Visitors can marvel at the nearly 1,500 dinosaur fossils visible in the cliff face at the world-famous Carnegie Quarry.Read More

 Explore the monument's wilderness on a river trip through remote canyons on the Green and Yampa Rivers.
 The thrill and solitude will last a lifetime.Read More

-Beyond the fossil quarry is over 210,000 acres of canyons, mountains and deserts to explore.
-Miles of trails take you through spectacular scenery.Read More
+Dinosaur has over 210,000 acres of canyons, mountains and deserts to explore.
+Trails and cross-country routes take you through spectacular scenery.Read More

 Follow Footsteps from the Past